 - By overprotecting your kids, you’re hindering the development of their decision-making skills.
 Limiting their exposure to “good” brings about a myriad of adverse health and mental consequences.
 Accordingly, there are two kinds of stress – chronic which comes from constant worrying, abuse, neglect and so on, and acute, that burst of adrenaline we have in response to something frightening, dangerous or competitive.
 The former is constant while the latter is short-lived.
 The first one is the kind of stress we should steer clear from; the second one a regular part of our fight-or-flight response.
 Acute stress is the “good kind of ”

-Experts say that when we are incredibly protective of our kids, we limit their exposure to acute stress, something they need to develop their decision-making abilities and their risk-taking skills.
-Furthermore, studies show that acute stress factor in brain building and the development of social behaviors.
+Experts say that with paranoia parenting, we limit their exposure to acute stress, something they need to develop their decision-making abilities and their risk-taking skills.
+Furthermore, studies show that acute stress factor in brain-building and the development of social behaviors.
 If you limit your kids’ exposure to it, they’ll most likely grow anti-social and hyper-aggressive.

-- Paranoid parenting opens kids up to bullying.
-Bullies are most likely to target kids who are very dependent on their parents, a result of being overly protective.
+- It opens kids up to bullying.
+Bullies are most likely to target kids who are very dependent on their parents, a result of parenting paranoia.
 Their peers see them as misfits and abnormal making them vulnerable targets.

 - Remember this: being vigilant and alert don’t equal to being paranoid.
 Paranoia is fear that’s bigger than the real thing, a warped-up worry.
 Know your concerns and keep them in perspective.
 You should also be aware that news portals tend to sensationalize news, make them appear larger than they seem.

 - Allow your kids a sense of freedom.
 We have to loosen our reins on our children as they go because, eventually, they’ll leave us to live lives of their own.
-Don’t prolong the inevitable.
+Don’t prolong the inevitable with.